eslint/rfcs/designs/2018-async-commands/README.md

   - _Send a message back to the parent process_
 - Gather messages
 - Output lint results to console

+For this change, we will not need to modify the logic for `.eslintcache`, nor `cli.execute` as they are not exposed.
+We do need to keep the functionality of `CLIEngine.executeOnFiles` unchanged.

+Since Node 6 is intended to be deprecated in ESLint 6, it is ok for us to rely on and use `async/await` syntax to support this change.

 ## Documentation